Malaysian Special Forces Selection: Preparatory course

+Since August 2025, the Malaysian Coast Guard has conducted its own independent special forces selection process.
+Consequently, candidates from the Coast Guard are no longer required to complete the STAR Pre-Basic Commando Course.
+Under the new system, applicants must successfully navigate two stages of screening: the Selection and Pre-Assessment Course (Kursus Pemilihan dan Pra-Penilaian), followed by the Final Screening Test (Saringan Akhir).

 Pre-Basic Commando Course

 The objective of this two-week phase is to familiarise sailors, whether from the navy or coast guard, as well as policemen, with infantry skills, small unit tactics and jungle warfare.
 This is crucial because, unlike the Malaysian Army or Royal Malaysian Air Force, which recruits potential commandos from infantry and air force infantry units, the navy, coast guard, and police do not undergo similar training.
 For instance, naval and coast guard officers and sailors have their own distinctive naval ratings when in their original units.
 Similarly, policemen primarily focus on law enforcement duties in their original units.
 In this course, they receive a crash course on what to expect if they become special forces operators.
 When compared to the United Kingdom Special Forces Selection, this course is equivalent to the SAS Infantry Skills Course, which is optional only for candidates not from infantry units.

 Water Competency Training

 Designed specifically for special forces involved in maritime operations, this rigorous four-week programme focuses on physical conditioning and water competency testing.
 Similar to the requirements for U.S. Navy SEALs and SWCC candidates, successful completion is mandatory.
 This programme is not exclusive to special forces; candidates from other maritime specialised units, such as Navy Clearance Divers and Coast Guard Rescue Divers, also participate alongside them.
 In the final week, they need to pass the following tests: